 Jungle Bride (January 10, 1933)

-Released on January 10, 1933: When a steam ship sinks off the coast of Africa, a girl is stranded on an isolated jungle island with an accused cop killer and his buddy.
+Released on January 10, 1933: (running time 61 minutes) When a steam ship sinks off the coast of Africa, a girl is stranded on an isolated jungle island with an accused cop killer and his buddy.

 Directed by Harry O. Hoyt and Albert H. Kelley